NASA-IMPACT/veda-docs/hub-guides/ssh.md

 :::

 :::{.callout-warning}
 We are exploring two options for using VS Code on the VEDA JupyterHub.
-This options should be considered experimental and may not be supported long-term.
+These options should be considered experimental and may not be supported long-term.
 :::

 ## Setup